The Definition of X: The Pick of the Litter

-The Definition of X: The Pick of the Litter is a compilation album by American rapper DMX.
-It was released on June 12, 2007 via Def Jam Recordings.
+The Definition of X: The Pick of the Litter is the first greatest hits album by American rapper DMX.
+It was released on June 12, 2007, by Def Jam Recordings.
 Production was handled by Swizz Beatz, Dame Grease, P. Killer Trackz, Black Key, DJ Shok, DJ Scratch, Irv Gotti, Nokio, Self, Shatek King and Tuneheadz.
 It features guest appearances from The Lox, Drag-On, Jay-Z, Sisqó and Swizz Beatz.

 In the United States, the album debuted at number 26 on the Billboard 200, number 7 on the Top R&B/Hip-Hop Albums and number 3 on the Top Rap Albums, selling about 35,000 copies in its first week.
-It received a Silver certification by British Phonographic Industry on April 3, 2020 for selling 60,000 units in the UK.
+It received a Silver certification by British Phonographic Industry on April 3, 2020, for selling 60,000 units in the UK.

 Although the album has both an explicit version and an edited version, on the explicit version on the track "Where the Hood At" some lines are still edited.
 The track "Slippin" is also the edited version.
 Also "Prayer III" is actually "Prayer II" from Flesh of My Flesh, Blood of My Blood.